 There was one point a few years back when CRKT discontinued most of its modern EDC slip joints.
 However, they’ve made a comeback.
 The CRKT is a relatively new slipjoint designed by Richard Rogers.

 Boker is probably the brand with the most modern EDC slipjoints, as you’ll see farther down the list.
 One of the best and newest is the Wasabi, an interesting design from Kansei Matsuno.

 Not only does the knife have carbon fiber scales, but it also has a front flipper mechanism.
 It doesn’t get more modern than that.

-The Proper is an example of a newer slipjoint that borrows off the designs of the past while upgrading materials.
-This modern take on the classics has an S30V blade with a nail nick and either G10 or Micarta scales.
+The Federalist is an example of a newer slipjoint that borrows off the designs of the past while upgrading materials.
+This modern take on the classics has a CPM 154 blade with a nail nick and Micarta scales.
 What really separates this is the ability to take it apart without much effort — something few traditionals allow.